 The Company can enter into outsourcing arrangements where it has identified a material benefit in doing so.
-The benefits may include increased efficiencies, reduced risk exposure, availing of specific expertise or reduced costs.
+The benefits may include increased efficiencies and reduced costs, reduced risk exposure, and availing of specific expertise or new technology.

-The Company seeks to ensure that any outsourcing arrangement does not increase operational risk or impact on the quality of service to our customers.
+The Company seeks to ensure that any proposed new or amended outsourcing arrangement is considered in the context of the Board's appetite and preference towards operational risk and the potential impact on the quality of service to our customers.
 The Company has a Board approved outsourcing policy which sets out the risk management principles and requirements for managing outsourcing arrangements.